gatech-arcs/drupal-people-migrate/Migration-example-info.md

 In this example, we define a migration group _c11n_ to provide general information like:

 * **id:** A unique ID for the migration.
-This is usually the _NAME_ part of the migration group declaration file name as discussed above.
+This is usually the _NAME_ part of the migration group declaration filename as discussed above.
 * **label:** A human-friendly name of the migration group as it would in the UI.
 * **description:** A brief description about the migration group.
 * **source_type:** This would appear in the UI to provide a general hint as to where the data for this migration comes from.